mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ## Summing up

-After iterating thanks to the consumer's feedbacks, here's the new API (this is the API available in the last version of [rn-placeholder](https://github.com/mfrachet/rn-placeholder)):
+After iterating thanks to the consumer's feedbacks, this is the API we end up with:

 ```jsx
 import { Placeholder, PlaceholderLine, PlaceholderMedia } from "rn-placeholder";